MrLoke/mrloke/README.md

-### Hi there 👋, I'm Michał

-Front-end developer working mainly in React with Typescript.
+### Front-end developer working mainly in React with Typescript.

 ### Contact: